jeshraghian/snntorch/docs/tutorials/tutorial_4.rst

 and ``threshold`` as described for Lapicque’s neuron model.
 In summary, each spike contributes a shifted exponential decay to the synaptic current :math:`I_{\rm syn}`, which are all summed together.
-This current is then integrated by the passive membrane equation derived in the previous section, thus generating output spikes.
+This current is then integrated by the passive membrane equation derived in `Tutorial 2 <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`_, thus generating output spikes.
 An illustration of this process is provided below.

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial2/2_7_stein.png?raw=true